Gissio/radpro/docs/users.md

 The secondary view can be switched between a time view that displays the length of the time period, and a counts view.

-To reset cumulative dose, read your device's installation instructions.
+To reset cumulative dose, read the device's installation instructions.

 ### History

 The history is calculated from the instantaneous rate, sampled once per second.
 The plot displays 1 µSv/h and 10 µSv/h alert zones.

 The view can be switched between a 10-minute view, a 60-minute view and a 24-hours view.

+To reset history, read the device's installation instructions.

 ## Conversion factor